HL7-FAST/consent-management-server/README.md

 ### Configuration via environment variables

 You can customize the behavior and capabilities of the underlying WildFHIR CE server directly from the `run` command using environment variables.
-For example, FHIR validation support for the [FAST Scalable Consent Management IG](https://build.fhir.org/ig/HL7/fhir-consent-management) via the $validate operation requires the installation of the correspond validation package via the FHIR_PACKAGES environment variable:
+For example, FHIR validation support for the [FAST Scalable Consent Management IG](https://build.fhir.org/ig/HL7/fhir-consent-management) via the $validate operation requires the installation of the corresponding validation package via the FHIR_PACKAGES environment variable:

 ```
 docker run -p 8080:8080 -e FHIR_PACKAGES=hl7.fhir.us.consent-management#0.1.0 hlseven/fast-consent-management-server:latest